 Explore Pioneer Museum

 For history buffs, there is a Pioneer Museum.
-Set on 1 hectare of farmland, the museum is the recreation of live in the valley in the late 19th and early 20th century.
-The buildings, a dairy, a school house, a settler’s house and a forge are stocked with a medley of historical artefacts.
+Set on 1 hectare of farmland, the museum is the recreation of life in the valley in the late 19th and early 20th centuries.
+The buildings, a dairy, a schoolhouse, a settler’s house and a forge are stocked with a medley of historical artefacts.

 You can have a BBQ on the lawns around the museum, or take a walk in the surrounding bushland and try to spot some of the local birdlife.